mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 Now that I have the backup as a file on an unencrypted dataset, restic can back it up to the cloud like any other file.

-But first, let me test that I can recreate the data in `diary-entries` from this backup:
+But first, let me test that I can recreate the data in `diary-entries` from this backup using the `zfs receive` command:

 ```bash
 $ zfs receive pool1/diary-entries-backup3 \